jundalisay/superbnetlify/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-28d.md

 He said:

 "Ask Jabir b.
 'Abdallah, Abu Sa'id (al-Khudri), Anas b.
 Malik, Sahl b.
 Sa'd, Zayd b.
 Arqam, and others."

-348 Thus, he did not disapprove of their not coming to his help.
+Thus, he did not disapprove of their not coming to his help.
 He did not interfere in this matter, because he knew that they were acting according to their own independent judgment.
 For his part, he also acted according to independent judgment.

 Likewise, one should not fall into the error of declaring that his murder was justified because (it also) was the result of independent judgment, even if (one grants that) he (on his part) exercised the (correct) 349 independent judgment.

 This, then, would be a situation comparable to that of Shafi'ites and Malikites applying their legal punishment for drinking date liquor (nabhdh) 350 to Hanafites.
-It should be known that the matter is not so.
+The matter is not so.

 The independent judgment of those men did not involve fighting against al-Husayn, even if it involved opposition to his revolt.